What is a Dynamic Questionnaire? What's the Need for It?

 - Slider questions (i.e. Provide a slider to quantify the response)

-This method ensures that only the necessary questions are displayed instead of bombarding the users with a list of unrelated questions.
+This method of creating dynamic questionnaires ensures that only the necessary questions are displayed instead of bombarding the users with a list of unrelated questions.

 The purpose of a questionnaire is to get quality data that will be interpreted into decisions.
 That means, to make the right decision, you need to collect the right data.
 The days of filling long forms with an endless number of fields is outdated as the customers require a more efficient way of answering questions.
 Sifting through all the questions thinking which question to answer overwhelm the users.
 Showing the necessary questions makes it easier to answer and easier to analyze making the whole process time-efficient for both the users and businesses.
 That’s why a dynamic questionnaire makes quality decisions faster.
 In the end, quality decisions always lead to producing a high return on investment.